nikolapavicevic-001/m05.devops.training/3-canary-deployment/README.md

-# Module 6 - Canary on Kubernetes
+# Module 5 - Canary on Kubernetes

-**Goal**: Practise a canary rollout on k3s by serving a new version to a small percentage of traffic before promoting it to all users.
+**Goal**: Practise a canary rollout on Kubernetes by serving a new version to a small percentage of traffic before promoting it to all users.

 ## What to review